 Wim Delvoye: Movements is a tool designed by DHC/ART Education to encourage visitors to develop and elaborate on some key concepts of the exhibition Wim Delvoye.
 These concepts are commodification, twist, ornament, and sacred/profane.

 Author: Marie-Hélène Lemaire

-Marie-Hélène Lemaire is Head of Education at PHI Foundation for Contemporary Art.
-She completed a Ph.D. in Communications Studies at Concordia University in 2015 that focused on developing a movement-based pedagogy for the guided group visit in contemporary art exhibitions.
-Using a feminist pedagogy of embodiment, new materialist and poetic inquiry approaches, she aims to privilege and validate somatic and affective engagements with contemporary art.
-She nurtures a poetic writing practice for developing, facilitating and interpreting curricula for guided visits.
+Marie-Hélène Lemaire is Head of Education at the PHI Foundation for Contemporary Art.
+She holds a Ph.D. in Communications Studies at Concordia University that focuses on developing a movement-based pedagogy for guided group visits in contemporary art exhibitions.
+Using a feminist pedagogy of embodiment, new materialist and poetic inquiry approaches, she aims to privilege and validate sensorial, sensuous and affective engagements with contemporary art.
+She has published in The Journal of Museum Education (2021), the Canadian Review of Art Education (2021), and Muséologies (2018).
+She also nurtures a poetic writing practice for developing, facilitating, and interpreting curricula for guided visits, as well as to express her own personal aesthetic engagements.
 She is committed to epistemic justice in the arts.